Introduction: Why an Ethnic Atlas Project?

 remorse, shame or blame.
 On the other

-hand, people can develop a late-blooming concern for what is threatened or
+hand, people can develop a late-blooming concern for what is threatened or endangered

-endangered in their own personal lives.
+in their own personal lives.
+They hear

-this is similar to the threatened and endangered plants and animals issue.
+to the threatened and endangered plants and animals issue.

 Awareness of Ethnic Centers and Festivals